alxisryu/employee-tracker/README.md

 ## How it works

-The iPad kiosk is the core of the system.
-It runs a fullscreen Expo app mounted at the office entrance.
+An iPad kiosk runs a fullscreen Expo app mounted at the office entrance (landscape/portrait mode available, screen is designed for and will look best on iPad mini).
 Employees scan their personal QR code (delivered via Apple/Google Wallet) and the kiosk records the check-in.
-The admin dashboard is a secondary web interface for reviewing attendance, managing employees, and configuring devices.
+The admin dashboard provides a web interface for reviewing attendance, managing employees, and configuring devices.

 ---